apecloud/kubeblocks/docs/user_docs/kubeblocks-for-kafka/configuration/configuration.md

 kbcli cluster describe-config mykafka
 ```

-From the meta information, the cluster `mykafka` has a configuration file named `my.cnf`.
+From the meta information, the cluster `mykafka` has a configuration file named `server.properties`.

 You can also view the details of this configuration file and parameters.